 We want students to attend school every day and strive to minimize suspension or actions that remove them from school.
 At times, students demonstrate actions that require a more restrictive external environment.
-The Regulation and Reentry Room is a room with a very high student-to-staff ratio.
-Assignment to the Regulation and Reentry Room is not a punishment, but rather recognition that the student needs more external structure in order to be successful.
-There are two categories of action that result in assignment to the Regulation and Reentry room: a thematic pattern of violations of school rules and/or actions that are highly intrusive to students and staff, or a return from a hospitalization or suspension.
+The Specialized Support Homeroom is a room with a very high student-to-staff ratio.
+Assignment to this room is not a punishment, but rather recognition that the student needs more external structure in order to be successful.
+There are two categories of action that result in assignment to the room: a thematic pattern of violations of school rules and/or actions that are highly intrusive to students and staff, or a return from a hospitalization or suspension.
 Each situation is evaluated on a case-by-case basis, and families are informed of all aspects of this programming.